GtG and MPRT are two different pixel response benchmarks for displays, screens, televisions, and monitors.

 How Does Refresh Rate And Frame Rate Affect MPRT?

-Doubling the frame rate (and refresh rate) can halve display motion blur.
+Without motion blur reduction, doubling the frame rate (and refresh rate) halves display motion blur.

 As a rule of thumb, MPRT is more linked to frame rate on an sample-and-hold display.
 The motion blur of 60fps can look identical on a 60Hz, 120Hz and 240Hz display, since a lower frame rate creates a longer pixel visibility time (longer persistence) on a sample-and-hold display.